 Options and Settings - Display Options

-The layout of this frame is the same for both Design Mode and Performance Mode.
-The relevant mode is displayed in the frame title, and Design Mode shows a green line down the left hand side, and Performance Mode shows a blue line.
-The purpose of the two modes is to enable you to use different color schemes and display options for Design Mode and for Performance Mode.
+The layout of this frame is the same for Design Mode, Rehearsal Mode and Performance Mode.
+The relevant mode is displayed in the frame title, and Design Mode shows a green line down the left hand side, Rehearsal Mode an orange line, and Performance Mode a blue line.
+The purpose of the modes is to enable you to use different color schemes and display options for each mode.

 Color Scheme: Select a color scheme from the drop-down list, or click Color Scheme Designer to create or modify your own color scheme.
 See Color Scheme Designer for details.

 Control Panel Position: The 'control panel' is the panel containing the toolbar, meter display, 'Next Manual Cue', and Master Fader.
 By default this panel is displayed at the top of the main window.
 Other options are to display the panel at the bottom of the main window, or hide it altogether.